swiftlang/swift/docs/ABIStabilityManifesto.md

 The value witness table stores whether a type is trivial and/or bitwise movable, whether there are extra inhabitants and if so how to store and retrieve them, etc. For enums, the value witness table will also provide functionality for interacting with the discriminator.
 There may be more efficient ways of representing enums that simplify this functionality (or provide a fast path), and that's under investigation [[SR-xxxx]()].

 These value witness tables may be constructed statically for known values or dynamically for some generic values.
 While every unique type in Swift has a unique metadata pointer, value witness tables can be shared by types so long as the information provided is identical (i.e. same layout).
 Value witness tables always represent a type at its highest [abstraction level](#abstraction-levels).
-The value witness table entries and structure need to be locked down for ABI stability [[SR-xxxx]()].
+The value witness table entries and structure need to be locked down for ABI stability [[SR-3927](https://bugs.swift.org/browse/SR-3927)].

 ### <a name="class-metadata"></a>Class Metadata